2072/Decursive/Readme.txt

  ---> clear the priority list

  /DCRPRSHOW
- ---> Display the priority list UI (where you can add,delete,move players)
+ ---> Display the priority list UI (where you can add, delete, move players)
       (Ctrl-left-clicking the MUFs handle does the same)

  /DCRSKADD